MaulikGarg/Checklist-in-CPP/readme.md

 - **View Lists** → Display available lists and their items.

 ## ✨ Current Goals
+- Add the ability to add a list's elements.
+- Add the ability to remove a list's elements.
+- Add the ability to show a list's elements.
-- Add basic list add/remove
+- Add basic menu display for individual list.
-- Add basic list-o-list add/remove
+- Add the ability to switch between menus.
-- Add basic menu displays
+- Add basic JSON parsing and saving/loading of BossList.

 ## 🚀 Future Improvements
-- File storage (saving/loading lists)
+- Add lookup to look for an individual element in all lists and show every list containing that.
 - Command-line arguments for quick list management
-- GUI version using Qt
+- GUI version

 ## 📜 License
 This project is open-source and free to use.